BashirYesufu/TEstRepo/README.md

 ```
 1 - components - All the reuseable UIs and methods are defined in files and contained in folders.
 2 - constants - All the application level constants are defined in this directory with-in their respective files.
 This directory contains the constants for `colors`, `icons`, `images`, `keys`, `methods`, `paddings`, `strings` and `textstyles`.
-3 - data - Contains the data layer of your project, includes directories for local, network and shared pref/cache.
+3 - models - Contains data structure models
-4 - stores - Contains store(s) for state-management of your application, to connect the reactive data of your application with the UI.
+4 - screens - contains all the screens of the app
-5 - ui — Contains all the ui of your project, contains sub directory for each screen.
-6 - util — Contains the utilities/common functions of your application.
-7 - widgets — Contains the common widgets for your applications.
-For example, Button, TextField etc.
+5 - utilities - Contain services and utilities
 8 - routes.dart — This file contains all the routes for your application.
 9 - main.dart - This is the starting point of the application.
 All the application level configurations are defined in this file i.e, theme, routes, title, orientation etc.
 ```